aliokan/hexMachina-Gallery-Experimental-MVC/README.md

 # hexMachina-GalleryExample
-Eample application for hexMachina framework of a Flickr gallery
+Example application for hexMachina framework of a Flickr gallery ( with ICompletable API )